brandnpatterson/users-dir/README.md

 ## Client

 I used `create-react-app` to build the frontend and set up a Reducer, `axios`, `react-router`, and fetched the Users list.
-I added a heade and the pages for the CRUD requests.
+I added a header and the pages for the CRUD requests.

 ## Front End Forms and Styling